anb94/gwas_pancan/scripts/WHI/plink/README.md

 ### Step 4: Conversion of .dose and .info to .pdat and .pfam files

-This step requires the use of dose2plink written by Prof. Sarah Medland and can be acquired at http://genepi.qimr.edu.au/staff/sarahMe/mach2merlin/dose2plink.zip.
+This step requires the use of the dose2plink tool originally written by Prof. Sarah Medland (acquired at http://genepi.qimr.edu.au/staff/sarahMe/mach2merlin/dose2plink.zip) and since rewritten in C by Christopher Chang https://github.com/chrchang/plink-ng.
+The version used here is a fork from github.com/chrchang/plink-ng found at https://github.com/anb94/plink-ng.

 File: doseinfoconversion.sh